What Is Continuous Integration Software and How Does It Work?

 Open-source CI for flexibility and control

 Open-source CI platforms are free and flexible, so configurations and integrations can be done as desired.
 They are a perfect fit for technical teams that need to alter the CI systems according to their requirements.
 Community-driven improvements will ensure continuous updates and feature enhancements.
-Open-source solutions minimize licensing costs, making them ideal for startups and independent developers.
+Open-source solutions minimize licensing costs.
+This makes them ideal for startups and independent developers.

 Hybrid CI for scale and security